 What Do Ball Pythons Eat?

 Ball pythons, like other snakes, eat varying sizes of prey depending on how big they are.
-Smaller and younger snakes may eat large crickets but should ideally be eating pinkies and fuzzies until they grow larger.
+Smaller and younger snakes may eat large crickets, but should ideally be eating pinkies and fuzzies until they grow larger.
 Adult ball pythons will eat adult mice and rats when they get big enough.
-(Some ball python enthusiasts feel strongly that you should only feed various life stages of rats throughout your ball python's life and never offer any insects or mice).
+Some ball python enthusiasts feel strongly that you should only feed various life stages of rats throughout your ball python's life and never offer any insects or mice.

 Typically a snake will easily consume prey that is as wide as the widest part of your snake.
-Therefore, if the middle of his body is one inch wide he should be able to consume a large mouse that is one inch wide without any trouble.
-With that being said, some snakes prefer smaller prey and you may need to experiment with prey size to see which he prefers.
+Therefore, if the middle of his body is one inch wide, he should be able to consume a large mouse that is one inch wide without any trouble.
+With that being said, some snakes prefer smaller prey, and you may need to experiment with prey size to see which it prefers.
 Feeding prey that is too large will result in regurgitation or even the prey getting stuck in his mouth or esophagus.
 When in doubt, feed the smaller prey option rather than the larger one.

 Aside from major medical conditions, snakes can refuse to eat for a multitude of reasons.
 Being too cold is a common problem for many pet ball pythons, especially in the winter months, but is easily corrected by providing a heat light.

-Intestinal parasites can cause your snake to not feel well or not gain weight.
-An annual fecal examination is recommended to screen your snake for a heavy burden of pinworms, coccidia or other intestinal parasites that may need to be treated with dewormers.
+Intestinal parasites can cause your snake not to feel well or not gain weight.
+An annual fecal examination is recommended to screen your snake for a heavy burden of pinworms, coccidia, or other intestinal parasites that may need to be treated with dewormers.

-Stress is an often overlooked reason why snakes won't eat.
+Stress is an often-overlooked reason why snakes won't eat.
 New enclosures, other snakes in the enclosure, or too much handling can cause your ball python to get stressed out and not want to eat.

 Differences in prey will also cause a picky snake to stop eating.
-The smell, the size, whether the prey is alive, freshly killed, or frozen and then thawed, the kind of prey and even the color of the prey can all determine whether or not your snake is going to take in his meal.
+The smell, the size, whether the prey is alive, freshly killed, or frozen and then thawed, the kind of prey, and even the color of the prey can all determine whether or not your snake is going to take in his meal.

-If you've already explored the reasons for why your ball python isn't eating (and made any possible changes including the kind of prey offered or increased the temperature in the enclosure), there are a number of things you can do to get your snake to eat.
-But make sure you are feeding your snake in a feeding container (separate from his regular enclosure) and are covering that container with a towel to prevent your snake from being distracted while he should be eating.
+If you've already explored the reasons why your ball python isn't eating (and make any possible changes including the kind of prey offered or increased temperature in the enclosure), there are some things you can do to get your snake to eat.
+Feed your snake in a feeding container (separate from his regular enclosure) and cover that container with a towel to prevent your snake from being distracted while he should be eating.